How's your week been? What else have you been working on?

 Dave Wellman and ourselves are always just a message away if you want some advice, tips or assistance, but your fellow challengers may have even better tips in our Facebook group.
 Just ask away and see if someone can help!

-We’re really looking forward to seeing those trugs next week.
+We’re really looking forward to seeing those bird feeders next week.
 Good luck making them!